Out-and-About Local History

 North Nottinghamshire Place Board’s website reveals much more about our area including things to do and places to go.

 Speaking of Robin Hood again, we are only a short hop from Sherwood Forest.
-And then we have the Mayflower Pilgrims; with the 400th anniversary of their sailing for the Americas in 1620 only a few years away, the international Illuminate 400 celebrations kicked off in Retford on 26th November 2015 culminating with a service and performance based on the original events.
-It is generally lost down the centuries that the core of the original Pilgrims all originated with about 30 miles of Retford!
+And then we have the Mayflower Pilgrims; with the 400th anniversary of their sailing for the Americas in 1620 only a year away, the international Illuminate 400 celebrations kicked off in Retford on 26th November 2015 culminating with a service and performance based on the original events.
+It is generally lost down the centuries that the core of the original Pilgrims all originated within about 30 miles of Retford and Edward Southworth from Clarborough itself!

 Then we have Retford, notorious and also pivotal in the history of ‘votes-for-all’.
 East Retford was one of the early Rotten Boroughs and figures centrally in the run up to the Great Reform Act of 1832 that began the expansion of voting rights - a first step towards democracy anywhere in the world.